 How long should a felling axe be?
-31 or 35 inches?

 The two standards for felling axes are 31 to 32-inch handles and 35 to 36-inch handles.
-The main difference is in how much force you can put into each swing.
+The main difference is how much force you can put into each swing.
 With longer handles, the potential force of each swing is obviously higher.
 That might sound good, but remember that axes with longer handles usually have heavier axeheads and are bulkier, allowing for less maneuverability.

 Axe handles 35 to 36 inches in length became popular among American lumberjacks and foresters who had to fell very large, tough, old hardwoods such as oak, maple, hickory and similar trees.
 Axes with shorter handles were popular in Europe, where old, large oak trees (for example) were a rarity already in the Middle Ages.
-In the north of Europe (such as Sweden), where a lot of homes and buildings were built of wood, softwoods such as pine and fir were the norm.
+In the north of Europe (such as Sweden), where many homes and buildings were built of wood, softwoods such as pine and fir were the norm.
 That meant that you didn’t need felling axes to be as large and heavy, with as big of a bite as possible – you could do just fine with smaller, lighter felling axes.

-If you’re not an experienced forester or looking to cut down a lot of large, tough trees, you should start with a smaller felling axe.
-Small is relative, of course – a 32-inch axe is still large and hefty, of course, compared to a trail axe or hatchet – but it’ll be easier for you to use in the bush or the woods.
+If you’re not an experienced forester or looking to cut down many large, tough trees, you should start with a smaller felling axe.
+Small is relative, of course – a 32-inch axe is still large and hefty compared to a trail axe or hatchet – but it’ll be easier for you to use in the bush or the woods.
 If you’re looking to fell, say, 18-inch pine trees, a heavy, 36-inch felling axe would be a bit overkill.
-So take into account your needs and what you’re going to use the axe for, and make an informed decision.
+So take into account your needs and what you will use the axe for, and make an informed decision.